-The Department of Chemistry provides graduate students a unique atmosphere, with state-of-the-art instrumentation, talented teachers, and motivated researchers.
-Much of the current research transcends traditional boundaries to include fields such as bioorganic, bioinorganic, biophysical, and environmental chemistry.
+The department of chemistry provides graduate students a unique atmosphere, with state of the art instrumentation, accomplished professors, and motivated researchers.
+Much of the current research transcends traditional boundaries to include fields such as surface chemistry of organic electronic materials, quantifying physiological processes via synthesis of optical probes, applied information theory to thermodynamic systems, and metal analysis in retina causing cataract development.
 Weekly seminars and the annual Denkewalter Lecture, which brings the winner of either the American Chemical Society’s Pure Chemistry or Eli Lilly awards to campus, provide opportunities to learn about recent advances from respected academic and industrial scientists.

-The Ph.D. program at Loyola University Chicago encompasses the traditional fields of specialization, including:
+The Graduate Chemistry program at Loyola University Chicago encompasses the traditional fields of specialization, including:

-Analytical Chemistry, Biochemistry, Inorganic Chemistry, Organic Chemistry, and Physical Chemistry.
+Analytical Chemistry, Biochemistry, Chemical Education, Inorganic Chemistry, Organic Chemistry and Physical Chemistry

 Condensed Teaching Certification in Collegiate Chemistry (expected 2020)

 Apply Now Applications for the fall are initially evaluated on the first week of December though applications are considered until May 1st.
 Applications for the spring are initially evaluated on the third week of September though applications are considered until November 1st.

 Please take a few minutes to investigate the exciting opportunities available for you at Loyola University's Department of Chemistry.
 To receive more information by mail, about Chemistry and the University itself, please visit LUC.edu/gpem/rfi/.